sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-05-22-classloaders-plugin-architecture-java.md

 }
 ```

-`Plugin` interface must be loaded by shared parent (host API classloader), not plugin-private copy.
+The critical rule here is that `Plugin` must come from the shared parent API loader, not from a plugin-private copy.

+If that boundary is wrong, you can get `ClassCastException` even when the class names appear identical.

 ---

-## Parent-First vs Child-First
+## Parent-First or Child-First Is a Policy Choice

-- parent-first: safer for shared libraries and JDK classes, fewer surprises
+There is no universal answer, but the trade-off should be deliberate.

+### Parent-first

+Usually simpler and safer when:

+- JDK types and shared platform libraries should be consistent
+- the host owns more of the runtime surface
+- plugin dependency conflicts are controlled with shading

+### Child-first

+Useful when:

+- plugins need stronger library isolation
-- child-first: stronger isolation for plugin dependencies but higher conflict risk
+- the host should not accidentally dominate plugin dependencies

+But it increases surprise and conflict risk.

-For most enterprise plugin systems, parent-first with shaded plugin dependencies is more predictable.
+For many enterprise plugin systems, parent-first plus carefully shaded plugin dependencies is the more predictable option.

 ---

-## Lifecycle Contract Is Mandatory
+## Lifecycle Is Not Optional

-Define explicit lifecycle and ownership:
+A plugin should not just be loadable.
+It should be governable.

 ```java
 public interface Plugin {